ewolin/SISBatteries/README.md

 # SISBatteries
 Get battery info from SIS; make a KML and some plots to help with maintenance planning.

+Users should download N4BatteryAge_link.kml and open it in Google Earth.
+This KML will sync with the linked file on a specified interval.

-Requires a SIS login and a Python environment with [fastkml](https://fastkml.readthedocs.io/en/latest/) installed.
+Running the code requires a SIS login and a Python environment with [fastkml](https://fastkml.readthedocs.io/en/latest/) installed.
 I like to use conda for this.

 Using SIS API to retrieve battery info is a to-do.
 For now, you must download a CSV yourself and rename it to n4batts.csv: